College of Science and Health > Admission & Aid > Graduate Admission & Aid > Graduate Tuition and Aid

 Graduate school is an investment in your future.
 The following information can help you make an informed decision about financing your graduate education.

-Tuition for graduate students in the College of Science and Health for the 2015-2016 academic year is $680 per quarter hour.
-Please visit the Student Financial Accounts website for additional information and fees.
+Tuition information for graduate students in the College of Science and Health is available on the Student Financial Accounts website.

 A student loan is a form of financial aid that must be repaid, with interest.
 Student loans are offered through the federal government direct loan program or through private lenders (also called alternative student loans).